Defining your product objectives and initiatives

 • For the first 100 NPS results from each new region, the average score is > 25

-Objective and initiative cadence
+Objective cadence

-Naming objectives and initiatives in Productboard
+Naming objectives in Productboard

 Objective-name.png